Okagame/Sulfur-Recipe-Calculator/README.md

 - **How to use:**
 Install a userscript manager (I use Violentmonkey on Firefox)
 Install the script from GreasyFork or copy paste it from anywhere else.
-But I'll be updating the one on GreasyFork (and here) with changes if something catchs on fire
+But I'll be updating the one on GreasyFork (and here) with changes if something catches on fire
 **RESTART YOUR BROWSER** (important, especially Chrome users!)
 Just let go of Chrome, you deserve better!
 Go to sulfur.wiki.gg and look for the "Recipe Calculator" button on the top right of the page